 We have experienced growth in our business and we anticipate continuing to experience growth in the future.
-For example, the number of our full-time employees increased from 530 as of December 31, 2020 to 886 as of December 31, 2024.
-Following a reduction in force in February 2025, we have approximately 800 full-time employees.
+For example, the number of our full-time employees increased from 530 as of December 31, 2020 to 798 as of March 31, 2025 (following a reduction in force in February 2025).
 This growth has placed, and may continue to place, significant demands on our management and our operational and financial infrastructure.
 Our ability to manage our growth effectively and to integrate new employees, technologies, and acquisitions into our existing business will require us to continue to expand our operational and financial infrastructure and to continue to retain, attract, train, motivate, and manage employees.
 Continued growth could strain our ability to develop and improve our operational, financial, and management controls; enhance our reporting systems and procedures; recruit, train, and retain highly skilled personnel; and maintain user satisfaction.
 Additionally, if we do not effectively manage the growth of our business and operations, the quality of our solutions could suffer, which could materially adversely affect our reputation and brand, business, financial condition, results of operations, and prospects.